Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/Architecture.md

 - Discuss issues with ripple effects caused by tight [coupling] and ways to avoid it
 - Discuss advantages of classes and object-oriented programming (OOP)
 - Lecture and discussion on [how OOP actually works] under the hood
+    - Watch [video of lecture on how OOP actually works]

 ## Objectives
 After completing this class session and the associated tutorial challenges, students will be able to ...